 Today, in 2017, children already code their own interactive games with MIT Media Lab’s open source learning platform Scratch.
 Remarkably, some of these creations might already seem elaborate to Digital Immigrants, a term defined by Marc Prensky.
 (Prensky, Marc: Digital Natives, Digital Immigrants.
 MCB University Press 2001)

 Fundamentally, the capacity of gaming will unfold enormous possibilities in the near future.
 Virtual Reality is just a tiny piece of the bigger picture.
-Perpetually, art and design are exemplifying the growing potential of gaming.
+Perpetually, art and design exemplify the growing potential of gaming.

 Creativity and imagination enable them to think in dimensions outside the box with the result that interactive components oftentimes scrutinize social aspects of interaction itself.
 Deep political critique is also not uncommon.